deltahue/pytorch-fid/README.md

 ## Citing

-If you use this repository in your research, consider citing it using the following Bibtex entry:
+If you use this repository in your research, consider citing the original pytorch-fid it using the following Bibtex entry:

 ```
 @misc{Seitzer2020FID,